chimera-linux/cports/Packaging.md

 The `self.make_dir` value is passed as `build_dir`.
 The `self.configure_args`,
 `self.make_build_args`, `self.make_check_args`, `self.make_install_args` values
 are passed as extra arguments.
+The `self.make_build_target` is also passed and usually should not be user-set.
 The given environments are made up of the values of `self.make_env` (for every step besides `configure`) combined with the values of `self.configure_env`, `self.make_build_env`, `self.make_check_env`, `self.make_install_env`.
 Wrappers are allowed for everything but `configure`, using the combination of `self.make_wrapper` with `self.make_build_wrapper`, `self.make_check_wrapper` and `self.make_install_wrapper`.

+During build, `meson-test-prereq` is also unconditionally passed in the build targets to ensure all test prerequisites are built.
+There should never be a need to override this.

 Note these are passed by the build style only, and manual `meson` invocations do not receive them.